 There is a hierarchy of evidence (see Note 2) from utterly useless (anything in Natural News) to really bad (primary research described in an abstract presented at a scientific meeting as an example) to outstanding.

-At the top of the list of scientific research are systematic reviews, which really are the foundation of powerful scientific consensuses.
-The systematic review examines all of the evidence, attempts to determine which evidence is weaker (based on statistical results and experimental design which might influence the results), and finally assembles it all into one study of studies that is complete and representative of all the research that has been done in one specialized field.
+At the top of the list of scientific research are systematic reviews or meta-analyses, which really are the foundation of powerful scientific consensuses, especially in the area of medicine.
+A systematic review or meta-analysis examines all of the evidence for a particular topic, attempts to determine which evidence is weaker (based on statistical results and experimental design which might influence the results), and finally assembles it all into one study of studies that is complete and representative of all the research that has been done in one specialized field.

 Instead of consciously or unconsciously (or deviously or innocently) choosing the papers that support your point of view, meta-reviews use science on science.
-They allow us to logically build and support a consensus.
+These reviews are fundamental in creating a consensus.

 This isn’t easy work (as is everything else in science, which is something that I believe is always ignored by science deniers).
 Each study ever published in the field must be closely reviewed.
 Data that might not have been published needs to be tracked down.